This database tracks legal decisions1

 in cases where generative AI produced hallucinated content – typically fake citations, but also other types of AI-generated arguments.
 It does not track the (necessarily wider) universe of all fake citations or use of AI in court filings.

-While seeking to be exhaustive (52 cases identified so far), it is a work in progress and will expand as new examples emerge.
+While seeking to be exhaustive (57 cases matching filters), it is a work in progress and will expand as new examples emerge.
 This database has been featured in news media, and indeed in several decisions dealing with hallucinated material.2

 Examples of media coverage include: